 The Model National Energy Code for Buildings (MNECB) contains cost-effective minimum requirements for energy efficiency.
-The document includes detailed information on building envelope, lighting, electrical power, and heating, ventilating and air conditioning (HVAC) systems, which can offer major energy savings.
+The document includes detailed information on building envelope, lighting, electrical power, and heating, ventilating and air conditioning (HVAC) systems, which can offer major energy savings. on pay-per-use basis for the general public.

-- 3.3.10 The target for tree canopy coverage in the Secondary Plan Area will be 30 to 40 per cent to match the city-wide target.
+- 3.3.7.
+The City will encourage alternative energy technologies to power new street lighting, traffic signals, and other lighting in the public realm. - 3.3.8.
+Where green roofs are not required on new development by by-law, they will be encouraged. - 3.3.9.
+Local urban agriculture is encouraged through support for community gardens in new development, local parks, and on rooftops. - 3.3.10.
+The target for tree canopy coverage in the Secondary Plan Area will be 30 to 40 per cent to match the city-wide target.
 Tree canopy coverage will be increased over time by: - a) identifying locations in the Focus Area where opportunities exist to retain existing trees and where the condition, health, and value of the existing trees warrant their preservation; - b) replacing the overall number of trees that are removed as a result of redevelopment and construction activity; - c) identifying and taking advantage of new tree planting opportunities throughout the Secondary Plan Area in road allowances, parks, the Allen Road Corridor, other public areas, and in the site design of all new development; - ensuring optimal tree planting conditions, including appropriate soil volumes, on both private land and in the public realm, to achieve mature tree growth and provide for individual tree specimens with large canopies; - e) giving preference to native tree species when planting trees; and - f) periodic monitoring of progress to achieve the tree canopy target of 30 to 40 per cent.

-4: MOBILITY
+4. MOBILITY

 The theme of Mobility expresses the ability of residents, employees, and visitors to conveniently travel to and from the Lawrence-Allen area, as well as between important destinations within the area.
 Mobility also counteracts the isolation of Lawrence Heights, by better connecting the neighbourhood to the rest of Toronto.
-Investment in a balanced transportation system will contribute to the liveability of the neighbourhoods in Lawrence-Allen and highquality design of key components of the public realm, such as streets, transit infrastructure and the pedestrian an cycling environments, will influence the area's sense of place.
+Investment in a balanced transportation system will contribute to the liveability of the neighbourhoods in Lawrence-Allen and high-quality design of key components of the public realm, such as streets, transit infrastructure and the pedestrian an cycling environments, will influence the area's sense of place.

-4.1 Balanced Transportation
+4.1.
+Balanced Transportation